 - Beta-alanine: It's an important amino acid that helps with endurance and sustained energy.
 It creates a process in your body to prevent fatigue in your muscles .
 It’s a necessary amino acid to run for more extended periods.

-Creatine: The primary purpose is to help with muscle strength .
+- Creatine: The primary purpose is to help with muscle strength .
 Creatine can be taken by both women and men.
 It’s mostly for short bursts of energy that make it easier to lift weights.
 It could also potentially help sprinters.
-Here's what happens when you stop taking creatine.

 - BCAAs: Branched-Chain Amino Acids (BCAAs) are fundamental to a pre-workout.
 It includes the amino acids leucine, isoleucine, and valine.
 They help manage protein in your body, and it can also help runners with next-day soreness .

 Another thing I would look for in a pre-workout is to make sure to get the correct dosage; it’s not enough to only have the ingredients.

-You might find that some other pre-workouts add unique ingredients like pink salt, vitamin c, or green tea.
+You might also find that some other pre-workouts add unique ingredients like pink salt, vitamin c, or green tea.
 If you find those, then you might want to do some research into their health benefits.

 There are many benefits to taking a pre-workout for runners.
 Let’s take a quick look: